Process of Seismic Vulnerability Assessment of Structures

 Vulnerability functions based on expert opinions

-The first such kind of seismic vulnerability assessment was carried out by Applied Technology Council (ATC) under the sponsorship of the Federal Emergency Management Agency (FEMA) of USA.
+The first such kind of seismic vulnerability assessment was carried out by Applied Technology Council (ATC) under the sponsorship of the Federal Emergency Management Agency (FEMA) of the USA.
 The results of the study were summarized in a report (ATC 13).
 The ATC -13 report developed the DPM for 78 earthquake engineering facilities, out of which 40 belonged to buildings.
-These DPM were developed by asking 58 experts to estimate expected percentage of damage that a specific structural type would undergo under the action of various intensities of earthquake.
-Each expert was asked to fill a comprehensive questionnaire by utilizing their best knowledge.
+These DPM were developed by asking 58 experts to estimate the expected percentage of damage that a specific structural type would undergo under the action of various intensities of the earthquake.
+Each expert was asked to fill out a comprehensive questionnaire by utilizing their best knowledge.

 Since then a number of modified and improved versions of such type of a methodology have been proposed [KNKH 97, PCM 00, FKLG 01].
 However, the drawback of the methodology lies in the subjective opinion.
 Each expert, depending upon his knowledge and engineering judgment has his own opinion.
 In addition, the results obtained for the target area cannot be extended to other towns and cities.